anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO3-ADD-DEVELOPMENT-VM.md

 oc get vm dev-vm-web-09 -n workshop-gitops-vms-dev -o jsonpath='{.metadata.labels}' ; echo
 ```

-**Expected Result**: Environment should have expanded from 3 to 4 VMs, all managed by GitOps
+**Expected Result**: Environment should have expanded from 2 to 3 VMs, all managed by GitOps

 ## Summary of What Was Demonstrated